 One of the intents of the Resource Management Act 1991 (RMA) is that environmental management should be integrated across all media, so that a consent holder's use of water, air, and land should be considered from a single comprehensive environmental perspective.
 Accordingly, the Council generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
-This report discusses the environmental effects of the Company's use of water, land and air, and is the fourteenth combined annual report by the Council for the Concrete Batching Plants.
+This report discusses the environmental effects of the consent holders' use of water, land and air, and is the fifteenth combined annual report by the Council for the consent holders.